Frood-for-Thought/Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation/README.md

 compared to d = 1.15, (t-stat = -0.65, p-value = 0.51).
 (A larger p-value means the null hypothesis is not pased and the two distributions are similar).

 ### Alpha Constants
+- A drift velocity per position is known for a given food gradient.
-- For each position in the

-- Find_Alpha_RawData_Program.m uses the results of "Calc_V_Per_Alpha_Deme_Function.m" and
+- For each position in the model, Find_Alpha_RawData_Program.m generates datasets of 2001 drift velocities for several alpha values, and stores the data into a file for each position.
-"Calc_V_Per_Alpha_Deme_moreIter_Function" to calculate raw data points for multiple alpha values per deme and records everything into tables which contain the deme position, a range of alpha values, and a range of recorded velocities for the alpha values.
+- The Python program "fit_alpha_constant.py" has a class which takes the raw data generated and calculates the descriptive statistics for each alpha dataset and cleans the outliers which are 3*standard_deviation from the mean.
-- The Python program "fit_alpha_constant" takes the raw data generated, cleans the outliers, then calculates the alpha value with the drift velocity closest to the theoretical, and puts all the results into the file "closest_alpha_const.csv".
+- The class then then calculates the alpha value with the drift velocity closest to the theoretical by doing a one sample t-test.
+- A loop goes over all files and puts all the alpha values per position with a distribution closest to the theoretical drift velocity into the file "closest_alpha_const.csv".
 - alpha_MaxC_60000_Grad_000405_CurveFit.m is the MATLAB program used for polynomial regressive analysis using the file "closest_alpha_const.csv", which exports the polynomial curve fit results into the file "alpha_values_MaxC_60000_Grad_0.000405_curve_fit".

+### Run and Tumble Algorithm Trial Analysis
-- Run_and_Tumble_Algorithm_Temp_Stim_Chemotaxis.m reproduces the run-and-tumble chemotaxis migration of bacteria as they are drawn towards a food sources, but is now reworked to include the alpha values curve fit from "alpha_values_MaxC_60000_Grad_0.000405_curve_fit".
+- Run_and_Tumble_Algorithm_Temp_Stim_Chemotaxis.m reproduces the run-and-tumble chemotaxis migration of bacteria using the fitted constants.
+- The file "plotting.ipynb" analyzes several trial runs of the algorithm.
+- For each trial, data of position vs time is gathered and drift velocity is calculated by taking the derivative.
+- A histogram of the drift velocities show the distribution to be skewed towards the boundaries, with the mode near the positive boundary.
+- For each trial the max and min velocity was the run speed of the bacteria.
+- The modes for each trial have a variation of around 0.000000000001 µm/s, but small variations in the velocity distribution near the boundaries is a good measure of how soon the bacteria will reach the end of the trial.
+- The more skewed the polarization the greater the mean and median, and the faster the trial will end.
+- There is higher variability at low food concentration starting from position 0 to 6200 µm, as this represents more random diffusion.
+- By taking the position vs time data after 6200 µm and calculating an average slope of the speed, the drift velocity vs time plot resembles the theoretical drift velocity.
+- However, as the drift velocity decreases, the difference in tumble probability going up the gradient and going down becomes smaller, so there is greater variability than at higher velocities.